oesteban/hcph-sops/docs/data-collection.md

 - [ ]	Open the door of the cable section between the recording room and the scanner room.
 - [ ]	First pass through the hole the Optic fiber (Orange Cable) and the Charger (Back cable).
 This operation needs two persons, one outside the scanner, the other inside.
 Both persons need to lift the cable to avoid its abrasion with the borders of the metallic cylinder, which is the passage between exterior and interior of the scanner room.
 Once the sliding of the cable is finished, leave the extremities inside the scanner room in the left-top corner, far from the scanner.
 These parts are magnetic.
 - [ ]	Place the plastic base into the hole of the MR, top side.
 DON’T PUSH IT inside, it needs to be adjusted once the subject is placed inside the scanner, to insure a standardize position of the ET.
+- [ ] Remove the head coil that is currently installed.
+If it is the 64-channel, you can just temporarily move it into the scanner's bore.
+Otherwise, store it on the shelve where the other coils are.
+- [ ] Remove the spine coil by lifting the corresponding lock and replace it with the back paddings.
+- [ ]	Take the 64-channel head and neck coil, remove the parts in the head end of the bed to allow the coil to fit inside.
 - [ ]	Detach the mirror frame from the head coil, if it is placed there.
 Remove unnecessary items from the scanning bed, and prepare the mirror to attach the infrared mirror of the ET at a later step.
 - [ ] Prepare two long stripes of scotch tape and leave them in a convenient place to then attach the ET mirror with them on to the standard mirror.
 E.g., attach the corner of each strip to the back part of the mirror frame.
 - [ ]	Take out the box containing the infrared mirror from the «fMRI usage» box. **<span style="color:red">DO NOT EXTRACT THE MIRROR OUT FROM ITS BOX YET</span>**.
 The mirror's box is labeled as [*RELIQUIA DI SAN GENNARO*](https://it.wikipedia.org/wiki/San_Gennaro#La_reliquia) to emphasize that **THIS IS THE MOST DELICATE PART, BECAUSE THE MIRROR CANNOT BE REPLACED <span style="color:red">NOR CLEANED</span>**.
 This mirror is **EXTREMELY EXPENSIVE**.